npstorey/SHSLab/job_posts/product_manager.md

 ### <a id="Product Manager"></a>Product Manager

 The Department of Homeless Services is currently expanding StreetSmart, the City’s in-house developed case management system that was built to address the unique business needs of the Outreach providers.
-Work has began to develop StreetSmart to cover the user needs for Street Homeless Solutions’ other two program areas, Drop-In Centers and Safe Havens.
+Work has begun to develop StreetSmart to cover the user needs for Street Homeless Solutions’ other two program areas, Drop-In Centers and Safe Havens.

 We’re looking for a Product Manager with digital product experience who’s excited about bringing modern software development and user centered design into city government to support the NYC Department of Homeless Services’ work with street homeless individuals to bring them on the path to stable housing.